 Conveniently located a breath away from Oakland's beautiful Lake Merritt, First Congregational Church of Oakland or "First Congo" as it is called, is a distinguished landmark in the Oakland community and was designed by John Galen Howard, who is best known as the founder of UC Berkeley's School of Environmental Design.

 Completed in 1927, the building still captures the historic beauty of past days with the functionality of today's needs.
 First Congo houses a M.P.
-Möller pipe organ - one of the oldest and functional pipe organs on the West Coast in the main sanctuary - and another smaller organ in our chapel.
+Möller pipe organ - one of the oldest and functional pipe organs on the West Coast in the main sanctuary - and a Hammond organ in Collins Chapel.

 First Congo is home to performing arts and faith-based organizations through the day.
 We also serve as host to a number of community support groups, private dances, dinners, weddings, receptions, meetings, classes and other special events.
 Though parking is a high-priced commodity in the Bay Area, ample off-street parking is available for your event, included in the rental of our space.